Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 ## Prerequisites

-This sample application requires the following:
+This sample requires the following items:

 - Azure Sphere SDK version 21.04 or above.
 At the command prompt, run **azsphere show-version** to check.
 Install [the Azure Sphere SDK](https://docs.microsoft.com/azure-sphere/install/install-sdk) if needed.
-- Azure Sphere MT3620 board
+- An [Azure Sphere development board](https://aka.ms/azurespheredevkits) that supports the [Sample Appliance](../../HardwareDefinitions) hardware requirements.

+   **Note:** By default, the sample targets the [Reference Development Board](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design, which is implemented by the Seeed Studios MT3620 Development Board.
+To build the sample for different Azure Sphere hardware, change the value of the TARGET_HARDWARE variable in the `CMakeLists.txt` file.
+For detailed instructions, see the [Hardware Definitions README](../../HardwareDefinitions/README.md) file.

 - Nordic nRF52 BLE development board

+   **Note:** The nRF52 board is not required.
+You can adapt this solution to run on a board based on another BLE part.
+Software changes will be required and the BLE part you choose must support communication over UART.

 - Jumper wires to connect the boards to each other
 - Two free USB ports to connect both boards to your computer
 - BLE support on your computer, either through internal hardware or external hardware such as a USB BLE dongle
 - Windows 10 Fall Creators edition (1709) or newer, which is required for its updated BLE support
 - Developer Mode on Windows, which enables installation of the sample Windows 10 companion app

-**Note:** By default, this sample targets [MT3620 Reference Development Board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
-To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the CMakeLists.txt file.
-For detailed instructions, see the [README file in the HardwareDefinitions folder](../../HardwareDefinitions/README.md).
-You may also need to set up the hardware differently.

-**Note:** It is not required that you use the nRF52 board in this application.
-You can adapt this solution to run on a board based on another BLE part.
-Software changes will be required and the BLE part you choose must support communication over UART.

 ## Setup